uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

   such as ``mysql`` if they make use of MySQL in addition to Apache.

 * By default, this app wants to be deployed at the relative path ``/hello`` of a virtual host.
-This can be overridden by the user in the :term:`Site JSON` file.
+This can be overridden by the user in the :term:`Site JSON` file or when entering a different path during execution of ``ubos-admin createsite``.

 * For the ``apache2`` role, this app requires packages ``php`` and ``php-apache``, as it is a PHP app.
 It requires that the Apache module ``php7`` has been enabled before it